ciaranw/js-node-guide/dont-use-these-bits-of-js.md

 // you get the idea...
 ```

 The one exception to this rule is when checking for `null` or `undefined`.
-In Javascript, we can generally use either one, but they are not equal.This is because `null` and `undefined` are of different types.
+In Javascript, we can generally use either one, but they are not equal.
+This is because `null` and `undefined` are of different types.

 ```js
 null === undefined; // false